shushcat/vim-minimd/README.md

 #### Pandoc Options

-Options can be passed to Pandoc, either globally or per-filetype, by defining `g:pandoc_options`, `g:pandoc_options_html`, and `g:pandoc_options_latex` in your `.vimrc`.
-So, for example, if you would like to number your headers and specify a bibliography, you might write:
+Options can be passed to Pandoc, both globally and per-filetype, by defining `g:pandoc_options`, `g:pandoc_options_html`, or `g:pandoc_options_latex` in your `vimrc`.
+Options are additive; all `g:pandoc_options` and `g:pandoc_options_html` options will be used when exporting to HTML.
+So, for example, if you wanted to number your headers and use your very favorite bibliography, you might include the line

     let g:pandoc_options = "-N --bibliography=~/my.bib"

-Where `my.bib` is a BibTeX bibliography in your home directory.
+in your `vimrc`.

+## To Do

+- [ ] Skip comments in code blocks when navigating and folding
+- [ ] Ensure that syntax is preserved when toggling [Goyo](https://github.com/junegunn/goyo.vim)
+- [ ] Make sure things get their highlighting when they're inside other things
+- [ ] Revise the Pandoc interface so that it does not leave me feeling quite so dissatisfied